maximbaz/wluma/README.md

 ## Supported screen capture protocols

 With default config, `wluma` will automatically detect which protocols are supported, and pick the most appropriate one.
-See "configuration" section below for how to force a specific protocol.
+See "Configuration" section below for more information and how to force a specific protocol.

-The list of available protocols:
+The list of supported protocols:

+- `ext-image-capture-source-v1` - the newest protocol that potentially is (or will be) supported by any modern Wayland desktop environment.
+  - At the time of writing, it's not supported by any compositor yet.
+  - requires `ext-image-capture-source-v1` and `linux-dmabuf-v1` protocol to be supported as well.
 - `wlr-screencopy-unstable-v1` - supported by any `wlroots`-based compositors (e.g. `sway`), as well as Hyprland.
   - requires `linux-dmabuf-v1` protocol to be supported as well.
 - `wlr-export-dmabuf-unstable-v1` - supported by any `wlroots`-based compositors (e.g. `sway`).

-Subscribe for [#121](https://github.com/maximbaz/wluma/issues/121) to see when the new `ext-image-capture-source-v1` protocol will land, which will potentially support any modern Wayland compositor once they implement the support as well.

 ## Idea